Before recording transactions into the journal, we should first know what accounts to use. This is where a chart of accounts comes in handy.

 The accounts included in the chart of accounts must be used consistently to prevent clerical or technical errors in the accounting system.

 Take note, however, that the chart of accounts vary from company to company.
 The contents depend upon the needs and preferences of the company using it.

-Accounts are grouped in their respective classifications (assets, liabilities, capital, income, and expenses) and each is given a unique account number.
+Accounts are classified into assets, liabilities, capital, income, and expenses; and each is given a unique account number.
 A coding system is used to organize the accounts.

-|Gray Network Services|
+|Gray Electronic Repair Services|